 MILITARY Magazine, June 2001

 The author is to be commended for the research and excellent preparation of The Amphibians Are Coming!
-For me, it tied me closer to the Navy we were a part of.
+For me, it tied me closer to the Navy I was a part of.

 SEA CLASSICS Magazine, April 2002